 Making friends across Exeter often works best when it fits into what you already do.
 A coffee in the City Centre, a relaxed walk, or a casual catch‑up near Heavitree or St Thomas keeps things easy.
 If you’re based around Topsham or St Leonard’s, meeting nearby makes repeat plans feel natural — and repeat plans are what build familiarity.
 Start with a short first meet in a public place, then follow up with something equally simple.
 Drinking Partners makes those first introductions straightforward so you can focus on conversation and shared interests.

-Whether you have just moved to Exeter or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Exeter, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: